Scouting Tech: Building Your Unit Website with New Google Sites

 Pack-to-Troop Transitions: Preparing AOLs (and their PLs) for Scout Rank

+This article includes references to the Cyber Chip, which retired in 2022.
+Cub Scouts are now referred to “The Protect Yourself Rules” video series found at https://www.scouting.org/programs/cub-scouts/preview-adventures/protect-yourself-rules/.
 If you had asked me two months ago how my AOL Bridging plan was coming along, I would’ve told you I was prepared for our big April event.
-I had, after all, been dreaming about the day my den of Cub Scouts would cross into the care of their new Troops since they first donnedContinue reading “Pack-to-Troop Transitions: Preparing AOLs (and their PLs) for Scout Rank”
+IContinue reading “Pack-to-Troop Transitions: Preparing AOLs (and their PLs) for Scout Rank”

 Scouting Tech: Online Conferencing Tools for Virtual Meetings